-SUITABILITY AND DELIVERABILITY OF SITE Topic Assessment Score Location The site is on the south-eastern edge of East Saltoun.
-It is outside the existing settlement boundary but is well related to it.
-Accessibility The site is within 400m of a bus stop with a limited service to Haddington, Tranent and Gifford.
+Торіс Assessment Score Location The site is located on the northern edge of Humbie.
+It is outwith the existing settlement boundary but is well related to it.
+Accessibility The site is within 400m of the bus stop in Humbie, however there is currently no service at this stop.
 There is no rail station within 800m.
-There is a limited range of local facilities within 1600m, including shop, church, primary school, and village hall.
-Exposure Existing development and woodland to the north of the site will provide a degree of shelter from northerly winds, however the local topography means the site is still somewhat exposed.
-Aspect The site slopes gradually northwards.
-Suitability for The site is physically suitable for the proposed use.
-Adjacent land Proposed Use uses are residential and agricultural.
-Fit with local/ The site is outwith the East Lothian SDA as identified within SESplan strategic policy and outwith a main settlement, but adjacent to a smaller settlement objectives and with a limited range of facilities.
-Its development would not align direction well with strategic and local policy objectives including meeting housing need in the most sustainable locations that minimise the need to travel.
+There is a limited range of services and facilities within 1600m, including small shop and post office, primary school, and church.
+Exposure The site does not benefit from shelter from northerly winds by virtue of topography or vegetation.
+Aspect The site is relatively level but the eastern part slopes off eastwards.
+Suitability for Proposed Use The site is physically suitable for the proposed use.
+Adjacent land uses are residential and agricultural.
+There is also an informal recreation area to the south-west and the primary school and playground to the south-east.
+Fit with local/ strategic policy objectives and direction The site is outwith the East Lothian SDA as identified within SESplan and outwith a main settlement.
+Its development would not align well with strategic and local policy objectives including meeting housing need and demand in the most sustainable locations that minimise the need to travel.
 For assessment against other more detailed policy objectives see 'Potential Impacts of Development: SEA'.
-Physical Suitable access onto the local road network could be achieved infrastructure however there are traffic capacity constraints within the Tranent capacity area including cumulative issues, and further consideration is required to establish how these might be mitigated.
-The site is served by Hopes Water treatment Works and the East Saltoun Septic Tank.
-Hopes WTW has available capacity, and Saltoun Septic Tank has limited capacity.
-Service The site is within the East Saltoun Primary School catchment which infrastructure has very limited capacity and cannot expand.
-At secondary level the capacity site would be served by Ross High School which has no capacity, but may be able to expand.
-Deliverability/ It has not yet been established whether there is sufficient Effectiveness infrastructure capacity to serve the development and what the timescales would be for achieving this.
+Physical infrastructure capacity Suitable access onto the local road network is achievable, however the site is not currently accessible by any public transport.
+The site is served by Rosebery Water Treatment Works and the Humbie Septic Tank.
+Rosebery WTW has available capacity, and Humbie septic tank has limited capacity.
+Service infrastructure capacity The site is within the Humbie Primary School catchment which has very limited capacity and cannot expand.
+At secondary level the site would be served by Ross High School which has no capacity, but may be able to expand.
+Deliverability/ Effectiveness Development on the site would be subject to infrastructure constraints, including education capacity.